manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-10-markov-chains-gamblers-ruin.md

 as the total money in the game is constant, i.e, $R_A + R_B = 3$.
 The following figure shows the state transition diagram.
 A node denotes the money that player A has, i.e., $R_A$.
-When the game is at state 2, player A can lose to go to state 1 or she may win to go to state 3.
-The probability at states 1 and 2 for winning and losing the current step is determined by tossing a fair coin and is 0.5 each.
+When the game is in state 2, player A can lose to go to state 1 or she may win to go to state 3.
+The probability in states 1 and 2 for winning and losing the current step is determined by tossing a fair coin and is 0.5 each.
 The states 0 and 3 indicate termination of the game.
 Once these states are attained there is no way going to another state.